 (I) Counterparts.
 This Agreement may be executed in any number of identical counterparts, notwithstanding that all parties have signed the same counterpart, with the same effect as if all parties had signed the same document.
 All counterparts will be construed as part of, and will constitute the same agreement.

 (J) Full Understanding.
 The parties each acknowledge, represent, and agree that they have read this Agreement and any riders attached hereto, that they fully understand the terms thereof, that they have been fully advised by their legal counsel, accountants and other advisors, with respect thereto, and that this Agreement and any exhibits are executed by them upon the advice and recommendation and with approval of their independent legal counsel.
 End of Terms & Conditions.

 Form 11586 Copyright © Goldener Inns 2009-2020 REVISED 202003092101

 NOTE: Membership is a priviledge and we look forward to assisting you.
 By using this website you are agreeing to the Terms & Conditions which govern its use.
 The content, formatting and use of this website change form time to time.
 Please do not give you logon/password to other people.
 We reserve the right to limit or disconnect use of the Website we determine it has been mis-used.

-DETAILS: Goldener Network, Inc. doing business as - AtTheBlue.com - is an independent company and not directly associated with the home owner association at Blue Heron Condos.
+DETAILS: Goldener Network, Inc. ("Manager") doing business as - AtTheBlue.com - is an independent company and not directly associated with the home owner association at Blue Heron Condos.
 Individual owners may engage our firm to help them advertise, book and secure guests to rent their unused timeshare unit weeks.
 Although similar to giant global advertising websites, we are local and personable to help owners make maximum income with minimum fuss.